 Your Rights and the Pennsylvania Criminal Justice Process

-Knowing what to expect from each step of the Pennsylvania criminal justice process—and having us on your side to protect your rights—can help ease your stress and reduce the chaos an arrest can cause in your daily life.
+Knowing what to expect from each step of the Pennsylvania criminal justice process—and having us on your side to protect your rights—can help ease the stress of an arrest.

 Arrest and Preliminary Arraignment

 If the charge against you is serious enough to warrant arrest, you may spend several hours in jail before seeing a judge for your preliminary arraignment.
-During this hearing, the judge will explain the charges against you, inform you of your right to have a defense attorney represent you, and decide your bail.
+During this hearing, the judge will explain the charges against you, inform you of your right to a defense attorney, and set your bail.

 The Preliminary Hearing

 The preliminary hearing offers us a chance to learn more about the case against you.
-In some cases, the judge can drop the charges at this point.
+A judge may also drop the charges at this point.
 If not, they will schedule a formal arraignment.

 After your formal arraignment, we can begin to focus our efforts on negotiating a plea deal.
-A plea agreement requires you to plead guilty to a lesser charge in exchange for a less serious sentence, instead of taking the case to trial.
+A plea agreement requires you to plead guilty to a lesser charge in exchange for a lesser sentence, instead of taking the case to trial.

-You will likely have a trial in front of a jury.
-We will present your case to the court and defend you against the prosecution’s allegations.
+If your case goes to trial, we will present your case to the court and defend you against the prosecution’s allegations.
 The jury will then deliberate and determine if they believe you committed the crime.
 Then, the court will impose its sentence or find you not guilty.

-If you are facing a jury trial, you need the help of an experienced criminal defense lawyer.
+If you are facing a jury trial, you may benefit from the help of a Norristown criminal defense attorney.
 Our legal team can defend your rights and fight for a positive outcome in your case.

-Contact a Criminal Defense Lawyer in Norristown Today
+Start Working With a Norristown Criminal Defense Lawyer Today